uwescience/neuroinformatics/_posts/2017-10-08-code-review.md

 reviewing 500 lines of code, and that you should take your time doing it.
 This means that you should take a break after about an hour of reviewing code.

 - Be kind: remember that the code was written by a person, who expended creative effort into writing the code.
 Don't be dismissive, even if this person did things that you consider to be grave mistakes.
 This can be particularly hard to remember when conducting asynchronous code review, and particularly when reviewing a new code contribution to a project that you care a lot about.
 Needless to say that this will pay off in good karma.
-It might also pay off in returning contributors -- this is more pertinent to the open-source software project case -- that is not the main topic above.
+It might also pay off in returning contributors -- this is more pertinent to the open-source software project case -- that is not the main topic of discussion here.
 Nevertheless, it is worth mentioning towards the end, and the rule applies broadly: part of the charm of open-source software development, and many other kinds of collaboration, is that today's anonymous contributors is tomorrow's trusted collaborator.
 And there is no cost associated with being kind.
 So do it.